ShitShowDevelopment/CivitAI-App/README.md

 ## Details
 This app was built with median app builder.
 It should work on both android and iOS mobile devices.

-Due to the limits of the free median servoces, logged in sessions remain only in the built-in app browser.
+Due to the limits of the free median services, logged in sessions remain only in the built-in app browser.
 As such, exiting the app browser will automatically log the user out.

 Download [here][median]